Introduction

 1. Data Security:

-– Check the security features of the software.
+Check the software’s security features.
 Ensure that it employs robust measures to safeguard customer and business data from unauthorized access.

 2. Regulatory Compliance: